 The Importance of Fish in our Diet.

 The American Heart Association recommends eating fish at least two times per week as part of a healthy diet.
-Fish is high in heart-healthy omega-3 fatty acids which can reduce inflammation, help protect our heart, reduce mental depression, stave off chronic disease, improve vision and eye health.
-According to The National Institutes of Health, fish are high in vitamin D, calcium and phosphorus and a great source of minerals, such as iron, zinc, iodine, magnesium, and potassium.
+Fish is high in heart-healthy omega-3 fatty acids which can reduce inflammation, help protect our heart, reduce mental depression, stave off chronic disease, and improve vision and eye health.
+According to The National Institutes of Health, fish are high in vitamin D, calcium, and phosphorus and a great source of minerals, such as iron, zinc, iodine, magnesium, and potassium.

 Fish is one of the most beneficial protein sources for our diet.
-A study showed that people who had a higher consumption of fish actually had a lowered risk of gut cancers, such as that of the oral cavity, pharynx, colon and pancreas, in comparison to those who ate lower amounts of fish.
+A study showed that people who had a higher consumption of fish had a lowered risk of gut cancers, such as that of the oral cavity, pharynx, colon, and pancreas, in comparison to those who ate lower amounts of fish.
 Vitamin B12 found in fish is crucial for the growth of healthy red blood cells, DNA reproduction, and nerve function.
 Consuming enough vitamin B12 is linked to a lower risk of dementia and heart disease.
 The lack of vitamin B12 is also connected to problems like chronic fatigue and anemia.

 Fish is a one-stop source of so many vital nutrients that it can maintain a healthy balance in your body, and help fight all sorts of major diseases.
-Apart from these benefits, eating fish can also improve your metabolism, sleep quality, skin quality, concentration and alleviate inflammation.
-With so many health benefits, and the flavor-factor attached, there are enough reasons for you to start indulging in fish for the rest of your life.
+Apart from these benefits, eating fish can also improve your metabolism, sleep quality, skin quality, and concentration and alleviate inflammation.
+With so many health benefits, and the flavor factor attached, there are enough reasons for you to start indulging in fish for the rest of your life.

 INDIAN FISHING INDUSTRY

-Fishing in India is a major industry employing 145million people.
+Fishing in India is a major industry employing 145 million people.
 India ranks second in aquaculture and third in fisheries production.
 Fisheries contribute to 1.07% of the Total GDP of India.
-According to the National Fisheries Development Board the Fisheries Industry generates export earnings of Rs 334.41 billion.
+According to the National Fisheries Development Board, the Fisheries Industry generates export earnings of Rs 334.41 billion.
 Centrally sponsored schemes will increase exports by Rs 1 lakh crore in FY25.
 65,000 fishermen have been trained under these schemes from year 2017 to year 2020.
 Freshwater consists of 55% of total fish production.

-India has 7,516 kilometers (4,670 mi) of marine coastline, 3,827 fishing villages and 1,914 traditional fish landing centers.
-India’s fresh water resources consist of 195,210 kilometers (121,300 mi) of rivers and canals, 2.9 million hectares of minor and major reservoirs, 2.4 million hectares of ponds and lakes, and about 0.8 million hectares of floodplain wetlands and water bodies.
+India has 7,516 kilometers (4,670 mi) of marine coastline, 3,827 fishing villages, and 1,914 traditional fish landing centers.
+India’s freshwater resources consist of 195,210 kilometers (121,300 mi) of rivers and canals, 2.9 million hectares of minor and major reservoirs, 2.4 million hectares of ponds and lakes, and about 0.8 million hectares of floodplain wetlands and water bodies.
 As of 2010, the marine and freshwater resources offered a combined sustainable fishing potential of over 4 million metric tons of fish.

 Fishing in India contributed over 1 percent of India’s annual gross domestic product in 2008.
 Fishing in India employs about 14.5 million people.
 To harvest the economic benefits from fishing, India has adopted an exclusive economic zone, stretching 200 nautical miles (370 km) into the Indian Ocean, encompassing more than 2 million square kilometers.